Nictiz/HL7-mappings/generate/README.md

 </nts:component>
 ```

-Normally, these components are collected in a subdirectory called "components" relative to the TestScript.
-This location may be overridden using the `projectComponentFolder` parameter of the stylesheet when applying the transformation.
+Normally, these components are collected in a subdirectory called "_components" in the project folder.
+This path is passed from the ANT build script to the stylesheet.
+This location may be overridden by passing the `components.dir` property to the ANT build.

-Additionally, the subdirectory "common-components" next to where this README resides contains building blocks that can be used across *all* projects.
-The location of this folder, relative to the TestScript, may be set using the `commonComponentFolder` parameter of the stylesheet during transformation.
+Additionally, the subdirectory "common-components" in the src-folder contains building blocks that can be used across *all* projects.
+The location of this folder may be overridden using the `commonasserts.dir` property to the ANT build.

 A building block can then be included using: